Session Replay

 Privacy controls

 Session replay captures user interactions.
-These options protect sensitive content before it ever leaves the browser.
+All text and inputs are masked by default — sensitive content is replaced with *** before it ever leaves the browser.

 sessionReplay: {